mondoohq/docs/docs/platform/start/navigate.md

 From there you can select any space to access and manage its details.
 For example, select the Online Store box to view the Online Store space.

 You can filter spaces to see a subset of spaces or find a specific one.
 Type in the **Filter Spaces** box to see only spaces with names that match what you type.
 The filter is case sensitive and includes partial matches.

+Select Workspaces in the side navigation bar to see all the workspaces in a space.
+Select a workspace to view it.

 ## Perform tasks within a space